croct-tech/plug-js/docs/session.md

 ```

 The return is a patch for specifying the sequence of operations to apply to the session.
+Calling save on the patch will return a promise that resolves to the `sessionAttributesChanged` event
+after successful transmission.

 See the [patch documentation](patch.md) for more details.

 ### Code Sample